schematics/schematics/docs/index.rst

 + Validating untrusted data from clients
 + Use with ``json.dumps`` and ``json.loads``
-+ Enforce object schemas across internal datastores
++ Enforce schemas and validation across internal datastores
 + Document your object schemas in code for schemaless NoSQL

 Quickstart